 And the point I'm making here (and in all the examples to follow) is not to be mean spirited or to "pick on" people with poor websites.
 Rather, the goal is to show you why your site may not be getting the leads you want.
-If, for example, your car doesn't start up on a cold winter morning you can tow it to a garage and an experienced pro can look under the hood and DIAGNOSE the problem.
+If, for example, your car doesn't start up on a cold winter morning you can get a mechanic to your home (or tow your car to his garage) and an experienced pro can look under the hood and DIAGNOSE the problem.